jessepav/lacygoill-wiki-backup/bug.md

 Vim9 script – without  specifying what it is.
 It's explained  a little later at `:h vim9-declaration`, but imo `:h vim9-scopes` should be understandable on its own.

-## 134

-> In all cases the function must be defined before used.
-That is when it is
-> first called or when `:defcompile` causes **the call** to be compiled.

-Should be "the function".

 ## 141

 > Global functions can be still be defined and deleted at nearly any time.
 In
 > Vim9 script script-local functions are defined once when the script is sourced
 > and cannot be deleted or replaced.

-Maybe add a comma  after "In Vim9 script", to avoid  having script written twice consecutively.

----

 Global functions can – indeed – be deleted with `:delfu`:
 ```vim